 Your bookmarks will be stored in the browser in your “Bookmarks” or “Favorites” menu.
 Normally the bookmarks are stored in chronological order, with the oldest bookmarks at the top of your list.
 Most browsers offer the option to organize the bookmarks in folders.
 This makes your bookmarks easily accessible and you can group them together based on topics.

 Bot – Short for robot, a bot is automated software typically sent out by search engines to find websites or website pages.
+In the 2016 elections, Russian bots posted messages and advertising on U.S. social media sites.

 Branding – In marketing in general, as well as Internet marketing, branding is important to establishing the company identity.
 Branding is the result of an accumulation of experiences that consumers have with a particular company or product.